-As Published in the June 2008 Honor Cord) (non-working link); as published by Phi Theta Kappa; contact the publisher for information on how to locate the archives.
+As Published in the June 2008 Honor Cord) (non-working link); as published by Phi Theta Kappa; and as published by the NASW Specialty Practice Section in January 2008.
+Please contact the respective publishers for information on how to locate the archives.

 By: Kurt D. LaRose

-While considering the use of spirituality in the treatment of mental health disorders is controversial (some states have outlawed the practice for example), there are times when its use may be relative, supported and indicated.
+While considering the use of spirituality in the treatment of mental health disorders is controversial (some states have outlawed the practice for example), there are times when its use may be relative, supported and indicated (there are other ways to treat creatively as well).
 Besides the legal issue, a key consideration for mental health providers is whether or not the person seeking mental health services desires clinical input related to spiritual matters.
 If so, a question for the consumer to consider is whether or not the provider is competent to assist in a given set of faith related variables.